 - Developing and lifting up community role models

-- Broadening participation in the American Dream
+- Broadening participation in the American dream.

 Small Business Lending

-The Enterprise Academy is supported by a lending program provides access to credit for businesses who may not be able to access traditional sources of capital, including culturally tailored lending.
+The Enterprise Academy is supported by a lending program and provides access to credit for businesses owners who may not be able to access traditional sources of capital, including culturally tailored lending.
 Direct loans are possible in amounts up to $50,000 for successful graduates of our Enterprise Academy Entrepreneur Training Class or to our Business Services and Technical Assistance clients who create a realistic and robust business plan.
 Enterprise Academy program borrowers may also be able to access larger loan amounts through our traditional gap lending program, which requires a lead lender such as a bank or credit union.